 West End / Bar / Restaurant / Cuisine: French

-Across the street from the famous gentlemen's club with which it shares its name, Le Garrick is a convivial and well-established restaurant and bar with a classic menu of French cuisine.
+Across the street from the famous gentlemen's club with which it shares its name, Le Garrick restaurant and bar near Leicester Square is a convivial and well-established, with a classic menu of French cuisine.
 Spread over two floors, the ground floor dining room offers a window view of the bustle of Covent Garden outside, while the intimate basement with its candlelit alcoves fosters a more discreet atmosphere.
 A lively crowd of playgoers and theatre faces soak up the weekly live music.

 West End / Restaurant / Cuisine: Fusion

-Leicester House offers French Vietnamese dining in Chinatown.
+Leicester House is one of only a few restaurants actually in Leicester Square, or its verges.
+It offers French Vietnamese dining on the fringe of Chinatown.
 This transformed Georgian townhouse also has fifteen decorated bedrooms with two additional suites, in case things get heated.
-The restaurant serves French Vietnamese cuisine, drawing on the influences of its location in the beating heart of Chinatown.
+The restaurant serves French Vietnamese cuisine, drawing on the influences of its Chinatown location.
 With renovated rooms and all day dining service, Leicester House brings a new energy to the area.
-It's a convivial destination for locals to drop in for a quick bite or pre theatre snack and a beer, plus a 2am license makes it a great late night cocktail spot.
+It's a convivial destination for locals to drop in for a quick bite or pre theatre snack and a beer, plus a 2am license makes it a great late night cocktail bar in Leicester Square.

 West End / Restaurant / Cuisine: Indian